Guidance for Pay vs. Performance Disclosure

 3. There is an element “Trading Arrangement Duration” for filers to tag the duration of arrangements.
 When filers present the arrangements ‘expiration date’ (instead of duration), should the ‘duration’ (in PY_M_D_) be calculated and tagged with the durationItem type element, even though such fact is not explicitly presented in the document?

-4. A: Filers may use a standard extension date element: xxx_TrdArrExpirationDate.
+4. A: Filers may use a standard extension date element: xxx_TrdArrExpirationDate before they migrate to the 2024 ECD taxonomy.
 The tagging of the expiration date should follow FAQ guidance issued by the SEC as it relates to dates that do not provide a specific day, month year format.
+This element has been added to the 2024 ECD taxonomy and should be used going forwards on tagging expiration date of the trading arrangements.
 The “duration period” is a compulsory disclosure, filers should present the disclosure explicitly even if an expiration date is reported.
 If the explicit duration period is not presented, the filer’s XBRL will be lacking the information on “Trading Arrangement Duration”.

 5. 408(a) requires quarterly disclosure regarding the adoption and termination (including modification) of Rule 10b5 1 plans and non-Rule 10b5-1 trading arrangements.
 However, there are no elements in the ECD taxonomy for ‘modifications.’
 How should the filers tag information relate to ‘modifications?’